Photo by Edward Howell on Unsplash

 When shopping for wine glasses, you’ll find fancy and casual stemware in all kinds of shapes for all kinds of wine.
-Are all these options necessary?
-Do wine glasses even matter?
+Is this a case of overthinking, or does the shape of a glass matter?

 Well, yes.
 The type of vessel can make a difference in how the wine tastes.
-This can be as complex as your taste in wine.
-Want to keep it simple?
+But having a special glass for each type of wine you may want to drink can get expensive.
+Not to mention the storage space that would take.
+You can keep it simple, though.
 This quick guide is for wine drinkers who want to stick to one or two types of wine glasses.

 The rule of thumb is to select your wine glasses by pairing the types (not color) of wine you enjoy with the shape of the glass.
 Because wine glasses are often grouped into “red” and “white” categories, we’ll go with that naming convention for the purposes of this post.